Johanna Eidmann

 Background

 In the years after college, I worked at Geosyntec Consultants–an environmental consulting firm– working to remediate contaminated land.
 Projects brought me to New Jersey, Connecticut, Pennsylvania, New Hampshire, Massachusetts, Vermont, and Maine.
-One particular project along the Penobscot River in Bangor Maine insighted an interest in sediment transport and modeling that I chose to pursue.
+One particular project along the Penobscot River in Bangor, Maine sparked an interest in sediment transport and modeling that I decided to explore further.

 In 2016 I moved to Fort Collins to pursue my M.S. degree at Colorado State University.
 During my degree, I worked alongside the City of Longmont to better inform them of the post-flood sediment dynamics of their drinking water reservoir.
 My research allowed them to understand how snowmelt affected sediment input to the reservoir, and how reservoir management activities impacted this sediment remobilization within the reservoir.